balmas/tei-digital-age/README.md

 The scripts which prepare the digital edition require the following specific applications of this standard:

-* TEI element must contain an @xml:lang attribute for the main language of the text.
+* TEI element must contain an 'xml:lang' attribute for the main language of the text.
 Use 3 character language codes (grc, lat or eng)
-* Named entities should be identified using the &lt;name/&gt; element, using the @ref attribute to point to a URI for the named entity.
+* Named entities should be identified using the &lt;name/&gt; element, using the 'ref' attribute to point to a URI for the named entity.
   * If you specify a URI reference for a named entity which is among those supported by awld.js the display will automatically include that resource.
 * Citations should be identified using a quote tag inside a cit tag.
-  * If you specify a valid CTS URN from the Perseus repository as the value of the @n attribute on your quote tag, the display will automatically include that resource.
+  * If you specify a valid CTS URN from the Perseus repository as the value of the 'n' attribute on your quote tag, the display will automatically include that resource.

 ## Preparing the Digital Edition

-1. clone this repository or download the zip file and extract to a local directory, preserving folders
+1. Download and extract [the zip file](https://github.com/balmas/tei-digital-age/zipball/master) to a local directory, preserving folders; or clone [the project github repository](https://github.com/balmas/tei-digital-age) using Git.
 2. Select one of the two sample texts from the src/data directory (tlg1396.tlg001.data.txt for Greek or stoa0261.stoa001_3.data.txt for Latin)

 ##  Transcribe